Skip to content

 New publication!
 The WELL CARE Guide to investing in care partnerships: working towards implementation

 Within the vast range of methods, tools and strategies that are available across the various academic, policy and practice communities, it can be hard to pinpoint those resources that are most helpful to reach your objectives.
 Or you may not know what to look for in the first place.
-This guide will help project partners and stakeholders to identify areas and issues that may (or that definitely do) require their attention when investing in supportive care partnerships.
+This Guide will help partners to identify areas and issues that may (or that definitely do) require their attention when investing in supportive care partnerships.
 It highlights risks and opportunities from the scoping stage until the final evaluation, while also signposting partners to relevant resources, tools and methods that will help to practically address these issues.
-And – last but not least – it provides readers with an insight into various project activities.

 Read the WELL CARE Guide to investing in care partnerships: working towards implementation